Big Data for climate-smart agriculture

 - Trainings to researchers, agronomists, and farmers through FLAR`s network

-This research will be carried out in Colombia, Peru and Nicaragua.
+This research is carried out in Colombia, Peru and Nicaragua.

-Fondo Latinoamericano para Arroz de Riego (FLAR) and its network, which includes more than 30 partners in the 17 Latin Amercian countries.
+Fondo Latinoamericano para Arroz de Riego (FLAR) and its network, which includes more than 30 partners in the 17 Latin American countries.